flutter/website/src/get-started/flutter-for/ios-devs.md

 accessible from the native side, and vice versa, native assets and resources weren’t available to Flutter, as they lived in separate folders.

-## What is the equivalent of Cocoapods?
+## What is the equivalent of CocoaPods?
 How do I add dependencies?

 In iOS, you add dependencies by adding to your `Podfile`.
 Flutter uses Dart’s build system and the Pub package manager to handle dependencies.
 The tools